nesterow/nuxt-testable/README.md

 # TL;DR
-This is a long text about a 100 lines of code.
+This is the long text about a 100 lines of code.

 ------------------